How to wear a suit vest with style?

 We move on to the second determining point: the material.

-Herringbone tweed vest
+Herringbone tweed gilet

-At your size, a herringbone tweed vest will definitely give you style.
+In your size, a herringbone tweed vest will definitely give you style.

-LET'S TALK GOOD, LET'S TALK STYLE!
+LET’S TALK WELL, LET’S TALK STYLE!

-How to wear a vest ?
+How to wear a vest?

 You'll see, it's not that complicated!